KajalPoria/WanderLust/README.md

 📌 Real-World Insights

 The WanderLust project demonstrates:
+•Full-stack integration with real-world web patterns

+•Scalable RESTful APIs for booking and listings

+•Strong backend–frontend synchronization

-&#8226;Full-stack integration with real-world web patterns &#8226;Scalable RESTful APIs for booking and listings &#8226;Strong backend–frontend synchronization &#8226;Clean modular code using the MVC pattern &#8226;Secure authentication & session handling &#8226;This project serves as a practical foundation for modern travel and property platforms.
+•Clean modular code using the MVC pattern

+•Secure authentication & session handling

+•This project serves as a practical foundation for modern travel and property platforms.

 📜 License
 This project is licensed under the MIT License.
 Please review the LICENSE file for details.